YCoeusZ/OAM6GH5slDAHadnQ/README.md

 ### A standard model pipeline

 I will be using the Built-in Pipeline function of sklearn.
-There are two custom layers that perform data extraction and transforming (see source code in "./proj_mod/training.py"):
+There are two custom layers that perform data transforming (see source code in "./proj_mod/training.py"):

 * Data Creator: Manufactures new features with the raw features provided.
-* Data Selector: Selects features either automatically by applying pre-set conditions, or simply select with a pre-set list: When done automatically, the layer ranks the features by F test, and select according to pre-set conditions on F scores and p values.
+* Data Selector: Selects features either automatically by applying pre-set conditions, or simply select with a pre-set list: When done automatically, the layer ranks the features by F test (by sklearn f_classif), and select according to pre-set conditions on F scores and p values.

+After above data transformation, we load it to the main model layers.
 A standard model pipeline has the following form:

 Data Creator --> Data Selector --> Main model